heroku/libcnb.rs/README.md

 It is an opinionated implementation adding language constructs and convenience methods for working with the spec.
 It values strong adherence to the spec and data formats.

-It currently targets version `0.9` of the CNB spec.
+It currently targets version `0.9` of the CNB [Buildpack API specification](https://github.com/buildpacks/spec/blob/buildpack/0.9/buildpack.md).

 ## Quick Start Guide